esp-rs/esp-idf-hal/esp-idf-sys/README.md

 ## Examples

+The examples of this crate live, together with the examples of the other crates, in the [`examples`](https://github.com/esp-rs/esp-idf/tree/master/examples/examples) directory of the `examples` crate at the root of the repository, and are built from the repository root.

-The examples could be built and flashed conveniently with [`cargo-espflash`](https://github.com/esp-rs/espflash/).
+They could be built and flashed conveniently with [`cargo-espflash`](https://github.com/esp-rs/espflash/).
 To run e.g. `std_basics` on an e.g. ESP32-C3:
 (Swap the Rust target and example name with the target corresponding for your ESP32 MCU and with the example you would like to build)

 with `cargo-espflash`: